afrihost/BaseCommandBundle/Resources/doc/logging.md

 # Logging
 A [Monolog](https://github.com/Seldaek/monolog) logger is configured for each command that extends the `BaseCommand` class.
 It can be accessed by calling `$this->getLogger()`, which returns an object that implements the PSR-3 [LoggerInterface](https://github.com/php-fig/log/blob/master/Psr/Log/LoggerInterface.php).
+You can use this in the same way that you would use the logger returned by Symfony's built in [logging service](http://symfony.com/doc/current/cookbook/logging/monolog.html).
 This logger is pre-configured with handlers to log to your terminal and to file.
 As with everything else in the bundle, this is fully customizable.

 ## Why is this Useful? ##